 Prepare yourself for potentially rough water, but hope for a smooth sailing as the Drake is unpredictable and always changing.
 You’ll spend these first days getting to know your shipmates, while we’ll provide safety briefings and insights into what excitement lies ahead.

 When the Antarctic Convergence is left in our wake, you will truly begin your Antarctic adventure.
+Weather permitting we’ll be able to make our first landing on the afternoon of day 5.
 It is perhaps the first sight of land itself that is embraced as the true beginning of any Antarctic expedition.
 You can begin to appreciate why this region has long captivated the attention of explorers and travelers alike.
-Every time we visit Antarctica we witness something new or unexpected, meaning your expedition will be unlike any other—creating a unique, personal experience.
+Every time we visit Antarctica we witness something new or unexpected, meaning your expedition will be unlike any other - creating a unique, personal experience.

 Every day will be different, having been carefully crafted by your Expedition Team so as to entertain and educate you on this wonderful part of the world.